 Identify and budget for any splurges well in advance, so that they don’t adversely impact your ability to save for the rest of your vacation.
-Set up a separate savings or money market account just for this expenditure and build it into your savings plan – say, an extra $10 per week into your splurge account on top of the $30 you’re already putting into your general travel account.
+Set up a separate savings through CIT Bank or money market account just for this expenditure and build it into your savings plan – say, an extra $10 per week into your splurge account on top of the $30 you’re already putting into your general travel account.

 On our most recent trip, my wife and I set up a splurge fund for two specific bucket list items: dinner at an exclusive, critically acclaimed restaurant and a boat trip to a remote archipelago.
 We started saving far enough in advance that neither expenditure affected our household budget nor hampered any other part of our vacation.
 I’m glad we did – they were the two most memorable experiences of the trip, hands down.

 4. Set Up a Special Savings Account for Your Vacation Fund

 I’m a big proponent of goal-oriented savings accounts.
 Once you have the basic parameters of your vacation in place and a general sense of how much the adventure will cost, open a savings account for the sole purpose of funding the trip.
 CIT Bank has a Savings Builder account where you can earn up to 2.20%.